-A retirement calculator can help you figure out your overall, 20-year lump sum goal by working with variables such as your current age, salary and savings, your desired retirement age, and how much you save per year.
+A retirement calculator can help you figure out your overall 20-year lump sum goal by working with variables such as your current age, salary, and savings, your desired retirement age, and how much you save per year.

 Here’s where you can change up the numbers and consider several scenarios.
-If you were to retire at 67, for example, how much money will you need?
+If you were to retire at 67, for example, how much money would you need?
 What would happen if you were able to up your yearly savings by just 3%?
 You might even calculate the amount of money you’d need to save to retire early.

 Step 3.
 Digest your enormous number.